yikang0131/linguistics-with-python/README.md

 Van Hulle, D., & Kestemont, M. (2016).
 Periodizing Samuel Beckett's works: a stylochronometric approach. *Style*, 50(2), 172-202.

 Zhu, H., Lei, L., & Craig, H. (2021).
 Prose, verse and authorship in Dream of the Red Chamber: A stylometric analysis. *Journal of Quantitative Linguistics*, 28(4), 289-305.

+Burrows, J. (2002).
+‘Delta’: a measure of stylistic difference and a guide to likely authorship. *Literary and linguistic computing*, 17(3), 267-287.

 ### Dependency Grammar